Energy grid operator alerts about possible summer blackouts

-GREEN BAY, Wis.
-(AP) — An energy grid operator for the first time is warning power companies in Wisconsin of the possibility of rolling blackouts this summer.
+GREEN BAY (AP) — An energy grid operator for the first time is warning power companies in Wisconsin of the possibility of rolling blackouts this summer.

 Midwest Independent System Operator power grid issued the alert to the state's electricity providers.